luizbgomide/sovereign/running-the-game.md

 There are two good sources on this, both of which say the same thing: [A Treatise on Traps - GFC](https://guccifuligincloak.blogspot.com/2021/11/a-treatise-on-traps.html) and [Stop Hiding Traps - Ben Milton](https://www.youtube.com/watch?v=RY_IRqx5dtI).

 GFC's is more procedural and I *love* a good procedure.
-Each trap needs to have a mechanism (causes the trap to spring and informs how it can be disabled), a consequence (what happens if the trap is sprung), and a tell (how the Delvers could tell it's there).
+Each trap needs to have a mechanism (causes the trap to spring and informs how it can be disabled), a consequence (what happens if the trap is sprung), and a tell (how the Characters could tell it's there).

 Unfortunately, most modules *only* describe the consequence.
 During our room-by-room pass, we'll make sure that each trap has all three components.